openebs-archive/openebs-docs/docs/quickstartguide.md

     This will install OpenEBS cluster in **openebs** namespace.
 For more details on installing OpenEBS using helm, see [install through helm](/docs/next/installation.html#helm).

+    You can also install OpenEBS in custom namespace using the following way.

+    ```
+    helm repo update
+    helm install --namespace <custome_namespace> --name openebs stable/openebs
+    ```

+    Once you install OpenEBS in custom namespace, all the OpenEBS components will be deployed under the same namespace.

      ### Using OpenEBS Operator (kubectl):

     You can install OpenEBS cluster by running the following command.